-3.1.1 Image and character Response The 1 following requirements must be met: R1 All public landscape areas must be planted and designed to the satisfaction of the Responsible Authority.
-Not Applicable R2 Street trees must be planted on both sides for all roads and streets (excluding laneways) at regular intervals appropriate to tree size at maturity, in accordance with relevant Melton City Council landscaping policy unless otherwise agreed by the responsible authority, and unless not required as per relevant Conservation Interface Sections in Appendix G. Not Applicable R3 Street tree planting on declared arterial roads must be established in accordance with the clear zone guidelines to the satisfaction of the coordinating road authority.
+Image and character ollowing requirements must be met: All public landscape areas must be planted and designed to the satisfaction of the Responsible Not Applicable designed to the satisfaction of the Responsible Not Applicable R2 Authority.
+Street trees must be planted on both sides for all roads and streets (excluding laneways) at regular intervals appropriate to tree size at maturity, in accordance with relevant Melton City Council landscaping policy unless otherwise agreed by the responsible authority, and unless not required as per relevant Conservation Interface Sections in Appendix G. Not Applicable R3 Street tree planting on declared arterial roads must be established in accordance with the clear zone guidelines to the satisfaction of the coordinating road authority.
 Not Applicable R4 Trees in parks and streets must be: Suitable for local conditions Planted in modified and improved soil to support tree detailed design of the establishment and longevity subdivision layout.
 Consistent with any guidance provided on the relevant cross section within this PSP unless otherwise approved by the responsible authority Not Applicable R5 Boundary fences forward of the building line in residential development must not exceed 1.2 metres in height.
-Complies subject to condition The 1 following design guidelines should be met: G1 Streets should be provided directly abutting waterways reserves, open spaces and utilities easements to ensure houses generally face these public spaces Not Applicable G2 In locations where the responsible authority is satisfied it is not feasible to locate a street adjacent to the open space network (including waterway reserve, open space or utilities easement), then houses should face the path within the open space network path and be 'rear-loaded'.
-Not Applicable G3 High quality landscape treatments should be Complies with condition
+Complies subject to condition The fo ollowing design guidelines should be met: G1 Streets should be provided directly abutting waterways reserves, open spaces and utilities easements to ensure houses generally face these public spaces Not Applicable G2 G3 In locations where the responsible authority is satisfied it is not feasible to locate a street adjacent to the open space network (including waterway reserve, open space or utilities easement), then houses should face the path within the open space network path and be 'rear-loaded'.
+High quality landscape treatments should be Not Applicable Complies with condition